 We are members of the N.C.
 Press Association and the Institute for Nonprofit News (formerly the Investigative News Network), and our work can be found at www.carolinapublicpress.org.
 We also allow other nonprofit news organizations and the legacy media to share our content, so you may find some of our reporting in many of the region and state’s top radio, TV and print media organizations.

 We launched in 2011 as fiscally sponsored project of The Institute for Southern Studies.
 Carolina Public Press received its independent nonprofit 501(c)3 status from the Internal Revenue Service in April 2014.
+Our federal Employer Identification Number is 46-0801080.
 View CPP’s nonprofit designation letter from the IRS [PDF].

 In an era when legacy media organizations prefer entertainment over substance, Carolina Public Press produces unique and impactful public interest news in North Carolina’s rural Blue Ridge Mountains.
 And we believe this news shouldn’t be a luxury or afterthought, but freely and easily accessible to our entire community.
 To do that we aim, every day, to offer high-quality news and information on everything from education and the environment to politics and housing.
 We also offer educational opportunities on top public interest issues and trainings for students, journalists and others on key reporting tools, like understanding and using public records and open government laws.